cloudevents/spec/discovery/spec.md

 If an `id` is not specified in any of the Services the entire request MUST fail.
 If no Service can be found that corresponds to a specified `id`, the entire request MUST fail.
 An `epoch` value MAY be omitted.
-If a Service corresponding to a specified `id` has a higher recorded `epoch` value than the one given the entire request MUST fail.
+If a Service corresponding to a specified `id` has a different recorded `epoch` value than the one given the entire request MUST fail.

 If other service attributes are included in the request, those SHOULD be ignored for the purposes of processing the request.